Skip to content

 SABIC (Saudi Arabia) and Borouge (UAE/Abu Dhabi) are often cited as cost-competitive with Chinese producers because they benefit from preferential ethane pricing — a genuine feedstock advantage.
 The question for Philippine buyers is whether that FOB advantage translates to a landed cost advantage after freight.

 Jubail (Saudi Arabia) to Manila is 28–35 days by sea.
 Ruwais (Abu Dhabi) is 25–32 days.
-This compares with 5–12 days from Chinese ports.
-On a 200 MT shipment of PP at $1,040/MT FOB, the working capital cost of an additional 20 days of in-transit inventory (at 8% annual cost of capital) is approximately $9/MT.
+This compares with 8–15 days from Chinese ports.
+On a 200 MT shipment of PP at $1,040/MT FOB, the working capital cost of an additional 15–20 days of in-transit inventory (at 8% annual cost of capital) is approximately $3.50–4.50/MT.
+When combined with L/C fees and insurance premium for the longer voyage, total financing-related costs add approximately $5–8/MT.
 Freight itself from the Arabian Gulf to Manila adds $40–60/MT versus China's $7–18/MT — a difference of $30–45/MT even before the transit working capital cost.

 A Saudi PP at $990/MT FOB might appear cheaper than Chinese PP at $1,020/MT FOB.
 The landed cost comparison in Manila tells a different story: Saudi arrives at approximately $1,060–1,090/MT, Chinese arrives at approximately $1,040–1,050/MT.
 For Philippine buyers, the relevant comparison is always CFR Manila — not FOB origin.